 Similar to home hemodialysis, NANI Vascular provider will place dialysis access in the patient’s body for blood to leave the body for cleaning.
 The blood then goes to a filter on a machine where the cleaning occurs.
 This cleaned blood is then returned to the body through the same access.

+Patients will dialyze 3 days a week.
+Some patients can dialyze less often, including twice or even once a week, your doctor will discuss the best option for you.
 This is a good modality for patients who cannot take care of themselves or live in a nursing home.
 A downside is that the patient will have to arrange his or her life around their dialysis schedule.

 The dialysis unit can arrange patient transportation to and from the dialysis unit.